Portfolio diet

-Portfolio Diet is a therapeutic plant-based diet created by Canadian researcher David J. Jenkins in 2003 to lower blood cholesterol.
+The Portfolio Diet is a therapeutic plant-based diet created by British researcher David J. Jenkins in 2003 to lower blood cholesterol.
 The diet emphasizes using a portfolio of foods or food components that have been found to associate with cholesterol lowering to enhance this effect.
 Soluble fiber, soy protein, plant sterols, and nuts are the four essential components of Portfolio diet.
 The diet is low in saturated fat, high in fibre.
-Researches have found it has comparable blood cholesterol effect to statin treatment.
+Researchers have suggested that the Portfolio diet may be a useful addition to statin therapy to help people achieve their lipid targets.

 Background

 Heart disease is the leading cause of death in the United States.
 Several risk factors have been identified as associated with cardiovascular disease.
 They include high blood pressure, high blood cholesterol, being overweight or obese, and smoking.
 The American Heart Association (AHA) and American College of Cardiology (ACC) suggested life style management to control risk factors in order to reduce cardiovascular risk.
 One of the strategies is to reduce dietary saturated fat, which should reduce low-density lipoprotein in the blood (LDL) which is considered “bad” blood cholesterol.
 If dietary and life style management proves ineffective on its own, medication is added, such as statin, to reduce blood cholesterol levels.

 Soy protein, nuts, viscous fibre, and plant sterols have been found to have a cholesterol lowering effect.
 The U.S. Food and Drug Administration has approved a health claim for these foods.
 David Jenkins believes that inclusion of all these foods in the diet is more effective at lowering cholesterol.